DocuSign alternative

 Per-seat pricing punishes growing teams

 DocuSign Business plans scale by user.
-DokuTrak is $49/month flat for your whole firm — unlimited team members, unlimited clients, unlimited requests.
+DokuTrak is tiered pricing from $79/month — Solo, Team, and Agency plans.
 The cost stops climbing when your firm grows.

 Clients still need to sign in (or create a free account)

 DocuSign workflows typically require recipients to verify, enter a passcode, or go through an account step.
-DokuTrak Magic Links skip all of it: click, upload, done.
+DokuTrak no-account upload links skip all of it: click, upload, done.
 That friction gap decides whether documents arrive or die in an inbox.

 No contract, no annual commitment

 DocuSign plans often come with annual billing and seat minimums.
-DokuTrak is month-to-month at $49 flat.
-Cancel in the app in one click. $1 for the first 14 days to test on real work.
+DokuTrak is month-to-month at $79 Solo.
+Cancel in the app in one click.
+14-day free trial to test on real work.

 DokuTrak vs DocuSign